Prime-5/Facite/Words/Reading/Caged bird.md

 ___________________________________________________________________

+No copyright infringement intended, all credits to the original writer (Maya Angelou).

 P.S: I love the line "things unknown but longed for still".
 I think I am going to be using this in conversations.

-P.P.S: No copyright infringement intended, all credits to the original writer (Maya Angelou).